Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

    the documentation of the code you want to run to find out how to define the number of threads it will use.

-Just with this basic configuration, the Hive is able to run Thread\_app in 16 cores.
+Just with this basic configuration, eHive is able to run Thread\_app in 16 cores.